webbloger1997/iwibot-frontend/README.md

 ## Getting your environment set up
 1. Make sure you have installed a Node.js runtime and the node package manager (npm) for your OS.
 You can get it from [here](https://nodejs.org/en/download/).
+Supported versions are 10.x.x.
-2. Install the [Angular CLI](https://github.com/angular/angular-cli) globally `npm install -g @angular/cli`
+    1. (optional) Install the [Angular CLI](https://github.com/angular/angular-cli) globally with `npm install -g @angular/cli`
+    2. (optional) Install the [yarn package manager](https://yarnpkg.com/lang/en/) globally with `npm install -g yarn`
-3. If you haven't got git... [go get it](https://git-scm.com/downloads).
+2. If you haven't got **git**... [go get it](https://git-scm.com/downloads).
 Then clone the Github project with `git clone https://github.com/HSKA-IWI-VSYS/iwibot-frontend`.
-4. Navigate to root directory of the project
+3. Navigate to root directory of the project
-5. Run `npm install` to install the dependencies
+4. Run `npm install` or `yarn install` to install the dependencies
-6. Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` in a Chrome Web-Browser!
+5. Run `npm run start` or `yarn run start` for a dev server.
+Navigate to `http://localhost:4200/` in a **Chrome Web-Browser**!
 The app will automatically reload if you change any of the source files.

 ## Environment configuration